 With a face resembling its Seltos little brother, the Sorento’s new design is noticeably more sculpted than the current model, with fresh geometric details and more swept-back, elongated proportions.

-As well as introducing a handsome design to the family, the new Sorento will be the first Kia to be built on the Korean carmaker's new SUV platform that brings a host of technological advancements to match the smouldering looks.
+As well as introducing a handsome design to the family, the new Sorento is the first Kia to be built on the Korean carmaker's new SUV platform that brings a host of technological advancements to match the smouldering looks.

-The all-new Sorento will also offer more space than its predecessor, along with a host of new driver assistance systems, revised and updated information and entertainment tech, making it the most high-tech vehicle Kia has ever created.
+It also offers more space than its predecessor, along with a host of new driver assistance systems, revised and updated information and entertainment tech, making it the most high-tech vehicle Kia has ever created.

 More space and comfort

-Kia says the three-row SUV will also have one of the highest quality interior spaces found in any of its models to date, with the intuitive, tech-oriented cabin featuring a 10.25-inch touchscreen infotainment system and a new 12.3-inch high-resolution digital instrument cluster.
+Kia says the three-row SUV also has one of the highest quality interior spaces found in any of its models to date, with the intuitive, tech-oriented cabin featuring a 10.25-inch touchscreen infotainment system in all but the entry-level Sorento S, and a new 12.3-inch high-resolution digital instrument cluster in the GT-Line.

-Material quality is enhanced, with a cabin that blends metallic trim, leather upholstery, and embossed satin-effect surfaces.
-Higher-spec Australian variants feature embossed black cloth, leather-appointed black cloth and black quilted Nappa leather.
+Material quality is enhanced, with a cabin that blends metallic trim and embossed satin-effect surfaces.
+Various spec grades feature black cloth, leather-appointed black cloth or black quilted Nappa leather.

 There is also a new grab handle built into the C-pillar, giving third-row passengers something to hold on to as they climb aboard.

-Australia-bound Sorentos will have full-size spare wheels under the boot floor.
+All Sorentos have full-size spare wheels under the boot floor.

 Technology and safety

-The 2020 Sorento will be available with a head-up display, mood lighting with seven pre-set and customisable colour schemes that work with 'Sound of Nature' ambient sound delivered by a 12-speaker Bose surround-sound audio system tuned to deliver optimal sound to all three rows.
+The 2021 Kia Sorento GT-Line has a head-up display, mood lighting with seven preset and customisable colour schemes that work with 'Sound of Nature' ambient sound delivered by a 12-speaker Bose surround-sound audio system tuned to deliver optimal sound to all three rows.

 Safety-wise, the advanced driver assist system (ADAS) brings Kia’s latest autonomous emergency braking technology with pedestrian, cyclist and vehicle detection.
 It can also spot oncoming traffic when making a turn at a junction.

-It will also be available with blind-spot monitoring, surround-view parking display, intelligent speed limit assist, smart cruise control with Stop & Go, navigation-based smart-cruise control that can adjust your speed based on speed limits, lane-keeping assist, and driver attention warning.
+It is available with blind-spot monitoring, surround-view parking display, intelligent speed limit assist, smart cruise control with Stop & Go, navigation-based smart-cruise control that can adjust your speed based on speed limits, lane-keeping assist, and driver attention warning.